About Lyon County

 Police Departments

-Lyon County is served by the Lyon County Sheriff's Office and several municipal police departments, including the Rock Rapids Police Department and the George Police Department.
+Lyon County is served by Lyon County Sheriff's Office and several municipal police departments, including the Rock Rapids Police Department and the George Police Department.
 These agencies have jurisdiction over their respective areas, with the sheriff's office covering unincorporated regions.
-Coordination between these agencies ensures comprehensive law enforcement coverage, particularly in addressing major crimes and emergencies.
+Coordination between these agencies ensures full law enforcement coverage, particularly in addressing major crimes and emergencies.

 Law Enforcement & Arrests